 The two vehicles stopped in the middle of the street, with their drivers hesitating for a while and probably looking tensely at each other, but then the police car reluctantly moved back a bit.

 “It could have been much worse!”
 Lara suddenly whispered to me in the darkness.
-“If the pigs had come only a second earlier, we could have easily dumped the bellhop right onto their front hood!”
+“If the pigs had come only a second earlier, we could have easily dumped the bellhop onto their front hood.”

 Unfortunately, the horrible events that followed dragged on so slowly that I almost suffered a heart attack worrying about them.
 I actually suspected it would be like that.
-First, the truck kept crawling along the street like a wounded snail, and it chopped up my nerves into tiny pieces, allowing my mind to elaborate on the jail scene and increase its emotional impact on me to the point of psychosis.
+First, the truck kept crawling along the street like a wounded snail, chopping up my nerves into tiny pieces and allowing my mind to elaborate on the jail scene.
+The emotional impact on me almost reached the point of psychosis!
 Then, after what seemed to be like a hundred years of waiting, the vehicle stopped under our balcony, and its mechanical arm moved aside inch by inch to grab one of the dumpsters and carry it back to the feeding mechanism.
-Following that, the mechanism overturned the dumpster as if in slow motion, and the garbage sank into the container’s mouth.
+After that, like in slow motion, the mechanism overturned the dumpster, and the garbage sank into the container’s mouth.

-The same painfully slow procedure was repeated again and again with the second and third dumpsters.
-The whole time I watched it from above, shaking uncontrollably and barely stopping myself from shouting at the operator to hurry up.
+The same painfully slow procedure repeated for the second and third dumpsters.
+I watched it from above the whole time, shaking uncontrollably and barely stopping myself from shouting at the operator to hurry up.
 After exhausting almost the entire lifespan of the universe, the guy in the cabin finally attached the fourth dumpster.
 It was the one that contained the unfortunate victim and the murder weapon, which was still stuck in his unfortunate head.

 Up onto the balcony, with my knees soft like well-boiled spaghetti, I reeled heavily and nearly fainted.
 When the dumpster shook unsteadily and clumsily started on its way, I suddenly heard Chopin’s funeral march booming in my head—powerful and foreboding.
 After a while, the dumpster reached its destination, and the lifting mechanism slowly flipped it, allowing the dead body to slip out of it.
-Watching it, I realized how lucky we were that the container was too big and its mouth was too high, so the cops couldn’t see what was happening up there.
-But then, all of a sudden, everything went south.
-The corpse rolled and turned around, and when it slid inside, legs first, its momentum wasn’t enough to go all the way in, leaving the head and arms hanging outside over the container’s edge as if the bellhop had just crawled out to get some fresh air!
+Watching it, I realized how lucky we were that all this was happening high above the cops’ heads, and they couldn’t see anything.
+But then, all of a sudden, things went south.
+The corpse rolled and turned around, but instead of sliding inside, legs first, it stuck halfway, with the head and arms hanging outside over the edge of the truck’s container as if the bellhop had just crawled out to get some fresh air.

 I involuntarily gasped in the darkness, and it sounded almost like a confession.
-In the next second, the mechanical arm started removing the dumpster, and since it was empty now, it swayed rather frivolously in the air, which literally made me want to throw up.
-I was just about to run to the cops and turn myself in to reduce my sentence when the dumpster accidentally knocked the bellhop’s head on its way back to the hotel’s wall, and then the body slid inside just a second before the officers in the car noticed it.
+In the next second, the mechanical arm started removing the dumpster, and since the latter was empty now, it swayed rather frivolously in the air, which made me want to throw up.
+I was just about to run to the cops and turn myself in to reduce my sentence when the dumpster accidentally knocked the bellhop’s head on its way back to the hotel’s wall, and the body slid inside the truck just a second before the officers in the car could notice it.

-Soon after that, the truck roared into the night and slowly moved forward, with the police cruiser following impatiently behind.
-Both vehicles crawled on like that until they reached the next intersection, where the truck continued ahead, and the cops—already too nervous from the waiting—revved the engine of their car, and turned to the right.
-Just before they vanished behind the corner, very aggressive rap music boomed loudly inside, and it made me wonder whether they were the same punks who harassed us when we ate the True Hotdog.
-If they were, they had clearly bought another cassette player, and they were obviously far more careful now when using it.
+Soon after, the machine roared into the night, slowly moving forward, with the police cruiser following impatiently behind.
+Both vehicles crawled on like that until they reached the next intersection, where the truck continued ahead, and the cops—already too nervous from the waiting—revved their car’s engine and turned to the right.
+Just before they vanished behind the corner, very aggressive rap music boomed loudly inside, making me wonder whether they were the same punks who harassed us at the hotdog stand.
+If they were, they had obviously bought another cassette player and were careful enough now to use it only inside.

-After everything was finally over, I sighed, relieved, and looked tiredly at Lara.
-What I witnessed that night was definitely the most horrifying, distressful, and nerve-racking garbage collection I had ever seen.
-There wasn’t anything even close to it in the entire history of communal services, bellhop murder, or police patrolling!
+After everything was over, I sighed, relieved, and looked tiredly at Lara.
+I had just witnessed the most horrifying, distressful, and nerve-racking garbage collection in my entire life!
+There wasn’t anything even close to it in the whole history of communal services, bellhop murders, or police patrolling.

-My assistant, who still hung on the railing like a macaque on a fig tree, skillfully climbed up and over it.
-Then she quickly walked into the room, and I willingly followed her.
+My assistant, who still hung on the railing like a macaque on a fig tree, skillfully climbed back.
+Then, she quickly walked into the room, and I willingly followed her.

 “You see how easy it was?” she asked me, satisfied.

-“I see,” I just answered without being able to say anything more.
+“I saw,” I answered without being able to say anything more.

-“It was so fun!
-Such a wild night!”
-She continued blabbering excitedly as if we hadn’t just become accomplices in a criminal offense but had participated in a hilarious TV show named “Hide the Corpse”.
+“It was fun, wasn’t it?
+Such a wild night!” she blabbered excitedly as if we hadn’t just become accomplices in a criminal offense but had won a hilarious TV show called “Hide the Corpse.”

-Still enjoying her elevated mood, Lara turned on the TV and went to the bed to grab the remote.
-Then she quickly swept through the channels, but after a while, she gave up and walked to the bathroom instead.
-Soon, she returned with a toothpaste tube, a bar of soap, and another white towel in her hands and skillfully disguised the mess on the carpet as a bigger mess, which looked less suspicious.
+Still enjoying her elevated mood, Lara grabbed the remote and turned on the TV.
+Then she said on the bad, sweeping through the channels, but after a while, she gave up and walked to the bathroom instead.
+Soon, she returned with a toothpaste tube, a bar of soap, and another white towel, skillfully disguising the mess on the carpet as a bigger mess, which looked less suspicious.

 “Tomorrow morning, I’ll sprinkle some sugar on it, and the roaches will take care of every trace of blood in a day or two!”
 She assured me merrily.